shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 BgNoiseThreshold: 0
 ```

-> *FrameSize* and *FrameStep* determine the time/frequency resolution of the spectrogram.
+> *FrameSize* and *FrameStep* are key parameters in constructing a spectrogram because they determine its time/frequency resolution.
 Typical values are 512 and 0 samples respectively.
 There is a trade-off between time resolution and frequency resolution; finding the best compromise is really a matter of trial and error.
-If your target call is of long duration with little temporal variation (e.g. a whistle) then *FrameSize* can be increased to 1024 or even 2048.
+If your target syllable is of long duration with little temporal variation (e.g. a whistle) then *FrameSize* can be increased to 1024 or even 2048.
 (NOTE: The value of *FrameSize* must be a power of 2.)
 To capture more temporal variation in your target syllables, decrease *FrameSize* and/or decrease *FrameStep*.
-A typical *FrameStep* might be half the *FrameSize* but does not need to be a power of 2.
+A typical *FrameStep* might be half the *FrameSize* but does *not* need to be a power of 2.

 > The default value for *WindowFunction* is `HANNING`.
-There should no need to ever change this but you might like to try a `HAMMING` window if you are not satisfied with the appearance of your spectrograms.
+There should never be a need to change this but you might like to try a `HAMMING` window if you are not satisfied with the appearance of your spectrograms.

 > The "Bg" in *BgNoiseThreshold* means *background*.
 This parameter determines the degree of severity of noise removal from the spectrogram.
 The units are decibels.
 Zero is the safest default value and probably does not need to be changed.
-Increasing the value to say 3-4 decibels increases the likelihood that you will lose some important components of you target calls.
+Increasing the value to say 3-4 decibels increases the likelihood that you will lose some important components of your target calls.
 For more on the noise removal algorithm used by `APexe` see [Towsey, Michael W. (2013) Noise removal from wave-forms and spectrograms derived from natural recordings of the environment.](https://eprints.qut.edu.au/61399/).

 ![Templates have parameters](./Images/TemplatesHaveParameters.png)